As seen in Westchester County Business Journal

 1. Define your brand.
 What makes you remarkable?

-The first order of the day is to conduct a self-audit to identify your purpose, strengths, values and passion.
+The first order of the day is to conduct a self-audit to identify your purpose, strengths, values, and passion.
 In a fiercely competitive real estate environment, it is essential to crystallize your uniqueness (aka competitive advantage) and why you are a worthy investment.
 Some real estate professionals differentiate themselves through their individual achievements (i.e., deal volume) while others boast added value (i.e., JD, MBA, mortgage background, staging certificate).
-Pinpoint words that best describe the value you offer — like condo expert, data guru, historic landmark authority, luxury specialist, interior decorator, “green” specialist — or describe your personality — driven, persistent or honest.
-In order to gain a 360-degree view, it’s equally important to consider how business colleagues and friends perceive you.
+Pinpoint words that best describe the value you offer — like condo expert, data guru, historic landmark authority, luxury specialist, interior decorator, “green” specialist — or express your personality-driven, persistent or honest.
+To gain a 360-degree view, it’s equally important to consider how business colleagues and friends perceive you.

 2. Understand your audience.

 Define your target audiences and arm yourself with intelligence about what drives them to take action.
 Who are you talking to?
 Consider age, gender, family status, personality, profession, or business type, depending on the nature of the transaction (commercial versus residential).
 What are your clients’ pain points?
 How can you solve their needs better than your competitors?
 What is their preferred channel of communication?
 These are essential issues to investigate as you need to ensure that your brand resonates with them.